AdmiralCloud/ac-signature/README.md

 # Examples signature version 3
+We strongly recommend to use version 5 instead of version 3.
+It works identical.

 For the following examples, we assume, that your accessKey "AKAC12344321" and you accessSecret is "my-very-good-accessSecret".

 ## Sign a request (signature version 3, not version of this app)